mmistakes/minimal-mistakes/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md

 1. Does each logical unit of data have a TTL, or is it permanent?
 Should there be garbage collection, based on frequency of access if not by expiry decided in advance?
 1. Will your data be append-only?
 Or (at least from certain views) mutable?

-The answers to these questions can determine whether (and where) a given system will need things like `ipns` for mutability, `bitswap` for syncing, `ipni` for advertising CIDs, etc.
+The answers to these questions can determine whether (and where) a given system will need things like `ipns` for mutability, `bitswap` for syncing, `ipni` for advertising CIDs through channels other than the Amino DHT, etc.
 If it only needs them in certain places, figuring out "checkpoints" beyond which they are not needed (and even awareness of them is not needed).

 #### Fetch Profiles